Creta5164/fmod-rmmv/README.md

 4. When redistributed after modification, the original author must be indicated.

 *This can also be found in the [LICENSE][LICENSE] file.*

+## Disclaimer

+This repository is not sponsored by or affiliated with Firelight Technologies Pty Ltd.
+"FMOD" is registered trademarks or trademarks of Firelight Technologies Pty Ltd.

+This plugin is for integrates the FMOD Engine into RPG Maker MV, the name "FMOD" in the plugin's name was used because to highlight the user's understanding due to this feature.

 ---